 Back in the light, our eyes had to re-adjust from pitch black to lights.
 The hostess sits us back down in the lounge area and shares with us a booklet which showcases the range of food that we ate this evening.

 WOW – some of the dishes I totally did not pick.
 And it’s not because the ingredients were overly complicated.
 For instance – I have had avocado more times than I can count…yet on this evening I just could not pick it!

 OMG yes I totally recommend Dining in the Dark Kuala Lumpur.
 It is such a fun experience, filled with so much laughter and intrigue.

 The service was fantastic – the whole team were just so friendly, and we were so impressed by AK.
 The food was not bad, but really you’re going for a totally unique and interesting experience.

 Dining in the Dark KL is open daily between 6pm – 9:30pm.
-You will need to book your Dining in the Dark Kuala Lumpur experience in advance and make full payment.
-If you book online, you may be entitled to a small discount.
+You must book your Dining in the Dark Kuala Lumpur experience in advance and make full payment.

 Loved this post?
 Pin it, it’s more fun!